 Washington City, New Cinalia

-The sterile white walls block out all sound from the rest of the facility and contains all the active sounds that may be projected from the occupants currently settled in the room.
+The sterile white walls block out all sound from the rest of the facility and contain all the active sounds that may be projected from the occupants currently settled in the room.
 You could imagine that this room is one of the most secure, quieted office spaces in all of New Cinalia, and you’d be right.
 Finding such a place outside their facility would be problematic, and unlikely, since they were one of the few establishments to have an inkling of an idea of what truly occurred on March 18th, 2018.
 They were the few that had been prepared.

 Several shifts in tone.
 The woman in the black turtleneck jots down along the margin of her page before she scans the faces of the scientists assembled within the meeting room.
 I can see the negative effects of living underground just by looking at their sickly complexions.
-Thank god for my transfer to the bumfuck islands of Cinalia before the start of this clusterfuck.
+Thank god for my transfer to the bumfuck islands before the start of this clusterfuck.

 The woman’s name tag is clipped sideways to the left breast of her lab coat.
 After skimming through her packet, she carelessly tosses it to the tabletop and rests back in her chair, reaches for her glass and clutches it her chest.

 After another minute goes by, the woman in the turtleneck begins rubbing her thumb along the body of her green pencil while her eyes roam the windowless walls of the room.
-The bland, white paint job makes the room feel like it belongs in a hospital overseas, but the absence of the usual cleaning supplies stench and the rumble of the vents pushing out recycled air reminds her where they truly are.
+The bland, white paint job makes the room feel like it belongs in a hospital overseas, but the absence of the stench of cleaning supplies and the rumble of the vents pushing out recycled air reminds her where they truly are.

 After the third minute of silence, she sets down her pencil.
 Her amber eyes open and roll to the side to glare diagonally across the polished table at the scientist sitting in front of a slim, grey laptop.
 His greasy brown hair hinders any view of his pale face while he taps a finger at the touchscreen display.
 The name tag clipped onto the right breast of his lab coat reads Dr. E. Adams.